foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-3.md

 ### More Informative Console

 We already had a first look at the console in the previous step when we verified that SKSE was installed correctly.
-While it is already useful for mod testing in its vanilla state, **More Informative Console** is an invaluable extension of functionality, turning the console into one of the best tools to easily track down various issues.
+While it is already useful for mod testing in its vanilla state, **More Informative Console** is a truly invaluable extension of its functionality, turning the console into the best tools to easily track down various issues.

-One of the best features of the mod is the ability to click any object ingame to find out its unique **Form ID**.
+One of the great features of the mod is the ability to click any object ingame to find out its unique **Form ID**.
 We will talk more about Form IDs later on, but for now imagine them as "ID cards" of whatever rock, or weapon, or NPC you clicked on.
-Knowing an object's Form ID makes it infinitely easier to find it in the game files if there is something that needs to be fixed or adjusted, particularly since the mod will also tell you where the object was last edited.
+Knowing an object's Form ID makes it infinitely easier to find it in the game files if there is something that needs to be fixed or adjusted, particularly since More Informative Console will also tell you where the object was last edited.

 The mod also adds a ton of additional information that can be viewed directly ingame as well as new hotkeys for easier navigation of the console.